imanidev/imanidev/README.md

 # Hi, I'm Imani.
 Glad you could stop by!

-I'm a Software Developer who's always excited to learn new tools and crafting amazing user experiences.
+I'm a Software Developer who's always excited to learn new tools and craft amazing user experiences.

 ## 📚 On My Learning Plate: